Sunday, December 4, 2022

 There were hundreds of winepresses and cisterns around the country—so the danger was real.
 From my own teenage days, I remember an abandoned shallow well in an abandoned field.
 The wooden cover was starting to rot and it could have been deadly if you came on it in the dark unawares.
 And this is Jesus’ main point—pits are dangerous.
 We must be aware and avoid them.

 Today following bad leaders and believing false doctrine is just like falling into a pit.
-Be careful not to fall into the pit of ‘spiritual destruction’.
-But Jesus can lift you out!
+Be careful not to fall into the pit of ‘spiritual punji sticks’.
+But Jesus can protect you!
 He is the only One we can trust.